chrismccord/riak_tasks/README.md

 # RiakTasks

-> Simple riak cluster bootstrap and management for devand test environments
+> Simple riak cluster bootstrap and management for dev and test environments

 Originally ported from https://github.com/cheeseplus/2.0-riak-dev-cluster